 Second, your responsibilities and accomplishments are the most important part.
 If pressed for space, prioritise them over skill charts and hobbies (as a Hiring Manager, I can attest that I’ve never looked at the Hobbies part of a candidate’s resume)

 Third, make sure that achievements in the resume detail your personal contributions.
 You should adorn accomplishments with end-results, and these have to be measurable.
 There is no need to divulge any confidential information, and all data can be benchmarked and indexed.
 Recent grads should focus on project work, part-time jobs, side-gigs and other extra-curricular activities (avoid over-indulging on classwork).
-I’ve recently added a vetted resume make-over service provider to Day One Careers to give you an option to give your CV a professional once-over - see Resume Makeover.

 Lastly, get a referral.
 Tech companies have mechanisms in place to give a morsel of extra consideration to profiles that landed through referral programs.
 If getting a recommendation, do ask your referrer to drop a note to the Hiring Manager and the recruiter to follow up.

 Phone Screen to Loop

 Amazon interview process begins with a Phone Screen, which today means an Amazon Chime call with video off.
 The content of the call maybe 100% behavioural, 100% functional or a combination of both.
 Behavioural questions are similar to those mentioned in this article.

 The outcome of the Phone Screen is either a reject or progress to the next stage.
 You should get your decision within two days.
 If it takes longer, it’s usually due to low bandwidth (it’s Q4, all hands are on deck to monitor sales).

 Behold – The Loop